-Christina Ryan-Kilcoyne, TCRG, ADCRG
+Christina Ryan-Kilcoyne, TCRG, ADCRG, BG

-The students of the Ryan-Kilcoyne School of Irish Dancing perform at many local and regional Irish festivals, parades and cultural events.
+The students of the Ryan-Kilcoyne School of Irish dancing perform at many local and regional Irish festivals, parades, and cultural events.
 For additional information on the school or performances, please contact Christina Ryan-Kilcoyne at 215-364-4871 or at firstname.lastname@example.org.

-Molly Curran-Burns, TCRG
+Molly Curran, TCRG

-After 4 years of ballet and jazz, Molly began Irish Dancing at the age of 8.
+After 4 years of ballet and jazz, Molly began Irish dancing at the age of 8.
 She instantly fell in love with the dynamic and challenging aspects of the cultural art form.
 Through hard work, dedication, and passion, Molly has competed and placed in several international competitions including the prestigious World Irish Dancing Championships, the North American Irish Dancing Championships, and All-Ireland Dancing Championships.
-She represented the Mid-Atlantic Region as a 7-Time World Qualifier.
+She represented the Mid-Atlantic Region as a 7-time World Qualifier.

 Aside from competition, Molly has had the opportunity to perform in prestigious venues such as Carnegie Hall and the Kimmel Center along with notable Irish musicians including The Cheiftans, Cherish the Ladies, Anthony Kearns, Eileen Ivers, and James Patterson to name a few.